haiwera-silk-cd/magento-devdocs/guides/v2.0/install-gde/docker/docker-trouble.md

 {% endcollapsibleh2 %}

-{% collapsibleh2 Problem: You want to start over %}
+{% collapsibleh2 问题: You want to start over %}

 In the event you want to start over with a new Magento application installation, use the following steps from the directory to which you copied the DevBox scripts: